jriehl/sandbox/anoi/README.md

 So for _n_ bytes, _n >= 2_, there are _11 + 5 \* (n - 2)_ bits available,
 meaning 64-bit integers can blow up to 13 bytes under this encoding (12 bytes, 61 bits -> (2\*\*62-1) < (2\*\*64-1) < (2\*\*66-1) <- 13 bytes, 66 bits).

+### 2021.11.04

+So after bootstrapping a root trie, we need a "type module"...or do we?
+It almost seems like too much complexity.
+I'm not for polluting the builtin names, but when I start mapping reflective types to ANOI, I get in deep water quickly.
+Parametric/generic types?
+Enumerations?
+Types versus type instances?
+A lot of these notions weren't present in Python when I wrote the original proposal, but now I rely on them, and I'd like to see them reflected into ANOI.

+What is a "module" anyway?
+How does it differ from a "namespace"?